Best Prairie City Public Elementary Schools (2026)

-The top ranked public elementary schools in Prairie City, OR are Oregon Connections Academy and Prairie City School.
+The top-ranked public elementary school in Prairie City, OR is Prairie City School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Minority enrollment is 30% of the student body (majority Hispanic), which is less than the Oregon public elementary school average of 41% (majority Hispanic).